The Good Samaritan

 Sunday Software's "Good Sam the Samaritan" program is now free to the supporting members of Rotation.org.
 Learn more.

 - "What good is a person's faith --if they don't do the right thing when it's the right time to do it." -the Good Samaritan, from his SamCam interview.

 - "Our God's love, it is so very strong, it leads me to see the need in you..."
-From the lyrics of the music video "Lend a Helping Hand" found on the CD.
+From the lyrics of the music video "Lend a Helping Hand" found in the software.